 Jennifer Younan enjoys a strong reputation in the international arbitration market where she is well known for her work handling complex commercial and investor-state arbitration proceedings.

 Jennifer Younan is a partner in Shearman & Sterling’s international arbitration practice.
 She has extensive experience advising and representing states, state-owned entities and companies in investment treaty and commercial arbitrations conducted under most major institutional rules, and in ad hoc arbitrations, with a particular focus on investment and energy disputes in Eastern Europe and the CIS states.

 Jennifer has notably participated in several of the largest international disputes submitted to arbitration, including acting as counsel to the majority shareholders in the former Yukos Oil Company against the Russian Federation.
 Her experience covers a wide range of disputes, including energy (oil and gas, power, nuclear), business combinations (mergers and acquisitions, joint ventures), banking and finance, infrastructure and transportation, construction and general commercial matters.
 She also sits as arbitrator.

-Jennifer Younan is a member of the ICC Commission on Arbitration and ADR, and the ICC Task Force on maximising the probative value of witness evidence.
-She also serves as an Australian Government Delegate to the UNCITRAL Working Group II on Arbitration and Conciliation.
-Along with Emmanuel Gaillard, she co-edited State Entities in International Arbitration, a book published as part of the IAI Series on International Arbitration.
+Jennifer is a member of the ICC commission on arbitration and ADR, and the ICC task force on maximising the probative value of witness evidence.
+She also serves as an Australian government delegate to the UNCITRAL Working Group II on arbitration and conciliation.
+With Emmanuel Gaillard, she co-edited State Entities in International Arbitration, a book published as part of the IAI Series on International Arbitration.

-Jennifer Younan holds an MPhil and BCL from the University of Oxford, and LLB and BCom from the University of New South Wales, Australia.
+An Australian and French national, Jennifer holds an MPhil and BCL from the University of Oxford, an LLB and BCom from the University of New South Wales, Australia.
 She is admitted in New South Wales, Australia and Paris (as a foreign-qualified lawyer).
 She is also qualified as a solicitor in England and Wales.

 She speaks English and French.